EARLY CHILD EDUCATOR HEATHER NADINE MACKIN

 In this Super U Summit Talk, I have the the pleasure of interviewing Heather Nadine Mackin on disparities in education.

-Heather is currently lecturing in the Graduate School of Early Childhood Education at Queen’s College (part of the City University of New York).
-She has over 15 years of experience working with children with developmental delays and learning disabilities, working on public policy and educational justice for children and girls abroad and in the United States (including for large International Agencies/ Organizations such as UN Women, the British National Health Service, and VIDES in the Dominican Republic), small NGOs, and over 10 years of experience working with the NYC DOE.
+Heather is a higher education lecturer.
+She has over 15 years of experience working with children with developmental delays and learning disabilities, working on public policy and educational justice for children and girls abroad and in the United States, small NGOs, and over 10 years of experience working with the NYC DOE.

 Most importantly, Heather is a mother of a child with life-threatening food allergies and she personally understands the struggles that families go through finding safe and appropriate educational and community spaces and events for their children.